jeronimo3875br/live-chat/README.md

 # Live Chat

-Live chat developed in HTML, CSS and JS using Node.js with express, Socket.
+Live chat developed in HTML, CSS, JS, Node.js, express and Socket.

 # How to use